• Sign In

 Program and parking and map, oh my!

-Look here for the schedule of events, free bus route info, and a map of the Hjemkomst Center.
+Look here for the schedule of events, complimentary rides, and a map of the Hjemkomst Center.
 (And don't worry, we'll teach you how to say 'Hjemkomst')

 Menu, Herring, & Beer Garden